Jakeagle/Trinity-Capital-pilot/README.md

 # Trinity-Capital

+**WARNING**

+If you have used the app to any capacity before 7/8/23, you may encounter errors when using the latest version of the application.
+This is due to a new value being added to a certain object that wasn't previously stored in local storage.
+To fix this issue, please **clear local storage if you are on PC***, or **clear site data if you are on mobile** This will solve this issue and return the site to normal functionality

 A simulated banking app designed for the Education market to teach students how to bank, manage their finances, and use banking software.

 The first upload of files (3/23/2023) is merely a markup test.
 Used to test the website's responsiveness and allow actual users to see it in real-time.
 Upon the site loading, you will see an alert describing what I've said here.